Summarize this page via

 The length of a keyword often correlates with its competitiveness and specificity.

-5. Short-tail keywords (Head Terms)
+5. Short-tail keywords (head terms)

 Short-tail keywords are broad keywords with 1-3 words that have high search volume but vague intent.
 While challenging to rank for, these keywords can drive significant traffic and help establish your industry’s topical authority.
 They’re essential for long-term SEO strategy and brand visibility, though they typically have lower conversion rates due to their broad nature.